actions-marketplace-validations/paladini_team-ai-sync/README.md

 - `.editorconfig`
 - shared prompt or agent instruction files

-## About

-`team-ai-sync` was created by [Fernando Paladini](https://github.com/paladini), with love, for the TLC community, the Tech Leads Club.

-It is meant to help technical leaders and their teams keep AI collaboration files, repository guidance, and shared development conventions aligned across many codebases without turning that maintenance into manual busywork.

 ## How it works

 You keep the shared assets and `sync-config.json` in one source repository.
 A workflow in that repository calls `team-ai-sync`.
 The action reads the config, checks each target repository, copies the configured files into a sync branch, and opens or updates pull requests for the destination teams to review.